dropil/zeli-wallet-dropil/README.md

 ### Validator List

-The wallet displays a list of the validators and some of the information about them to help users choose a validator to delegate their Drops to.
+When accessing a wallet in Zeli, visit the Delegation -> Validators tab to view a list of active validators and some of the information about them to help select a validator to delegate to.
 Users may easily delegate to a validator of their choosing by clicking the "delegate" button within the validator list.